 |---|---|---|

-| Weight decay | Overfitting | Shrinks weights toward zero |
+| Weight decay | Overfitting | Shrinks weights toward zero each step |

 | Dropout | Overfitting, co-adaptation | Randomly disables neurons during training |